aperezdc/levi-asher-memoir/README.rst

 ============

-If you are running a decent Unix-like system, most likely you will already have those (or easilt available in your package manager):
+If you are running a decent Unix-like system, most likely you will already have those (or easily available in your package manager):

 * GNU Make.
 * ``wget``